Skip to content

 About

-This is about a design assistant that turns ideas into holograms on an artifact.
+This repo is a design assistant that turns ideas into holograms on an artifact.
 It creates a 3D model hologram if "model" is mentioned, otherwise, it projects an image hologram based on the user's concept description.

 Topics